What’s the tl;dr?

 - How you can access your personal data;

 What data do you collect?

 When you browse our website, the personal data that we collect includes your IP address, the pages you viewed, the time of your requests, the time spent on a page, mouse events, keypresses, browser, and operating system and version.
 We collect your personal data using Hotjar, Google Analytics, New Relic, and AWS.

 We always ensure that we have a lawful basis for processing the personal data that we collect.
 When you browse our website, the lawful basis for processing your data is that it is necessary for our legitimate interests to understand how people are using our website in order to improve the experience for our visitors.

 If you sign up to one of our mailing lists, the personal data we collect includes your full name and email address.
 We collect your personal data from you, via our website, when you have completed our sign-up form.
 In this case the lawful basis for processing your data is that it is consent.

-If you apply for a job at Human Made, we collect includes your name, CV, email address, Skype username, WordPress.org Slack username, Github username, LinkedIn profile, and any data contained in your application letter.
-This data was collected when you emailed firstname.lastname@example.org.
+If you apply for a job at Human Made, the personal data we collect includes your name, CV, email address, Skype username, WordPress.org Slack username, Github username, LinkedIn profile, and any data contained in your application letter.
+This data was collected when you emailed email@example.com.
 We may also contact a third-party to request a reference.
 The lawful basis for processing this data is that it is necessary for our legitimate interests.

 Okay, great.
 What are my rights?